fearnworks/GraphCap/doc/design.md

-# GraphCap System Design
+# graphcap System Design

 ![design](./static/component_design.png)

 ## 1. Introduction

-**GraphCap** is a system for generating *structured image captions* (e.g., scene graphs, art critiques, attribute listings) by orchestrating image‐processing pipelines.
+**graphcap ** is a system for generating *structured image captions* (e.g., scene graphs, art critiques, attribute listings) by orchestrating image‐processing pipelines.
 It provides:

 - A **DAG-driven workflow engine** for orchestrating steps such as image loading, caption generation, and dataset export.
 - **Pluggable model providers**, allowing you to call into OpenAI, Gemini, or local LLMs for caption generation.